viviRbi/vyNote/readme.md

 ## Can a Java microservice communicate with a Node.js microservice?
 Why or why not?
 - Yes.
 Beacause each service is independent to each other.
 The only thing we need is to send or received data from the REST API

-## WhatÂ’s the difference between horizontal and vertical scalability?
+## What’s the difference between horizontal and vertical scalability?
 Which way do monoliths and microservices typically scale?
 - Vertical scaling/ Scale up: upgrade/ add more RAM, processor (like add more seat to your car).
 It cost a lot of money and we are stuck with a particular vendor
 - Horizontal Scalling:  adding more machines.
 It reduces price, easier to maintain, less downtime